Skip to main content

 Tax Implications of Filing an Amended Return

-• If your amendment results in a refund, you will receive a check from the IRS.
+• If your amendment results in a refund, the IRS will issue a check or direct deposit.

-• If you owe additional taxes, include a payment with your amended return to avoid interest and penalties.
+• If you owe additional federal taxes, submit payment with Form 1040-X to minimize penalties and interest.

 Impact on Future Taxes